wp-jazz/wp-post-uuid/README.md

 ## Background

-WordPress traditionally uses a post's [plain permalink][wordpress.org?p=10867570] as a GUID.
+WordPress traditionally uses a the [plain permalink][wordpress.org?p=10867570] of a post as a GUID.

 > When a feed reader is reading feeds, it uses the contents of the GUID field to
 > know whether or not it has displayed a particular item before.
 It does this in